giovannilucente/forward_dynamics_model/README.md

-# Forward dynamics model learned from ROS2 rosbag file
+# Vehicle dynamics model learned from ROS2 rosbag file
 This repository contains scripts for training a forward dynamics model using ROS2 rosbag driving datasets.
 In case a recorded rosbag file is unavailable, this repository also provides a script to generate an artificial rosbag file of a vehicle trajectory.